kytos/documentation/tutorials/napps/create_ping_pong_napps.rst

    2017-02-15 19:44:06,639 - INFO [napps.tutorial.ping.settings] (Thread-4) 2017-02-15 19:44:06.639154 Ping sent.
    2017-02-15 19:44:06,642 - INFO [kyco.core.napps] (Thread-5) Running Thread-5 App

 You will get into the controller terminal, and you can see your NApps outputs.

-..
-TODO:: Add here the output of the command

 .. include:: ../back_to_list.rst